 This year’s shortlist comprises:

-Forty five Derby schools will take part receiving copies of the books for each class and around 4500 Years 2 and 3 children will vote for their favourite book after reading them in class in the summer term.
-The winner will be announced on 8 April 2022.
+This year 51 Derby schools will take part, receiving copies of the books for each class, involving 169 classes.
+Around 5,600 children in Years 2 and 3 will vote for their favourite book after reading them in class this term.
+Voting Day is Tuesday 28 March and the winner will be announced on Thursday 30 March.

-Di Smith, who devised and organises the Award: “We had a very high standard of submissions for the Award with 34 books from 17 publishers, which is a record.
+Di Smith, who devised and organises the Award said: “We had a very high standard of submissions again this year and recognition of the Award continues to grow.
+We are delighted that each year the number of books and publishers increases.
+Last year we had 34 books submitted and this year the number has leapt to a record 51 books.
 We have an excellent and varied shortlist of books which will give children the opportunity to see a window on their world and a mirror in which to see themselves.”

-Liz Fothergill, Chair of Derby Book Festival said: “One of the Festival’s key aims is to inspire a new generation of readers to appreciate the joy that books and reading bring to our lives.
-The Book Award is central to this and we are delighted that even more children will be involved with our 2022 Award.
+Liz Fothergill CBE DL, Chair of Derby Book Festival said: “One of the Festival’s key aims is to inspire a new generation of readers to appreciate the joy that books and reading bring to our lives.
+The Book Award is central to this and we are delighted that even more children will be involved with our 2023 Award.

-This year we have three beautifully illustrated, thought-provoking and moving picture books which will both inspire a child and help them to understand the issues and challenges of today’s modern world. “
+This year we have three beautifully illustrated, thought-provoking and engaging picture books which will both inspire a child and help them to understand the issues and challenges of today’s modern world. “

-Derby Book Festival has a strong programme of events for children, families and schools with Meet the Author events held at Derby Theatre and live streamed to schools across the city and county.
-Secondary schools will also have a Meet the Author virtual event for Year 7s in 2022.
+Derby Book Festival has a strong programme of events for children, families and schools.
+Each year it organises Meet the Author events for Derby and Derbyshire primary and secondary schools, which last year reached over 11,000 pupils.
+The two primary events are held at Derby Theatre and live streamed to around 60 schools across the city and county.
+This year’s Meet the Author events will include the current Children’s Laureate, Joseph Coelho and author and former Derby school teacher, Lesley Parr.
+Secondary schools will also have a Meet the Author event for Year 7s.

-Derby Book Festival is funded by the University of Derby with additional sponsorship from local businesses.
+Derby Book Festival is funded by Arts Council England and the University of Derby with additional sponsorship from local businesses.